Stitch by Stitch embodies the spirit of adventure, discovery and respect for cultural traditions, and combines them with a modern aesthetic.

 Graham and Karen met whilst studying for their textile design degrees at Winchester School of Art (now Southampton University) in the 1980s.

 Graham established his career in Paris with the world-renowned trend consultant Li Edelkoort.
-He provided expertise in branding, product development and image consultation and launched and became style director for Edelkoort's View on Colour magazine.
 Now based in London, Graham has worked as a freelance consultant for clients as diverse as Nicole Fahri and Habitat.
 He recently worked in India consulting on fabric ranges for Kenzo, Dries van Noten and Georgina von Etzdorf.

-Karen worked for many years in the contemporary furniture industry in London, selling and marketing for some of the UK and Europe's biggest designer furniture brands, such as Minotti, Moroso and Hitch Mylius.
-She has advised interior designers and architects on furniture for both small domestic and large commercial projects, and has also written on interior and product design for several design trade publications.
+Karen worked for many years in the contemporary furniture industry in London, selling and marketing for some of the UK and Europe's biggest designer furniture brands.
+Karen writes our blog, and contributes regularly to Heart Home Magazine's blog.